Hernia Mesh Removal for Pain

-Significant pain 3 months after surgery is abnormal.
+Significant pain lasting 3 months after hernia surgery is abnormal.
 Period.
 When other likely causes of pain have been ruled out then it is almost certainly the mesh.

 Patients who come to see us for mesh removal have had injections, nerve blocks and nerve removals with no relief.
 There are studies that say that these treatments help and there are studies that say that they don't.
 It is our impression from the patients that we see that these treatments do not help.